Developing methods for identifying the inflection point of a convex/concave curve: Experiments and Results

 \subsubsection{The Fisher-Pry sigmoid curve with data left asymmetry}

 We continue with the same sigmoid function, but now we form proper our $[a,b]$ to show data asymmetry w.r.t. inflection point.\\ Let' s take for example $[4.2,8]$.
 If we do our theoretical computations we find $x_l=5.974322740,\,x_r=4.029684059$, ${x_{F}}_{1}=4.025677260,\,{x_{F}}_{2}=5.974322740$.
 We have that $x_r<a$, so $\chi_r$ has to estimate $a=4.2$ and $\chi_S$ must be close to $4.703504993$.
 Additionally, ${x_{F}}_{1}<a$, so ${\chi_{F}}_{1}$ must be also an estimation of $a$, thus $\chi_D$ must lie near the value $5.087161370$.
 It' s time to see if our theoretical predictions will be confirmed by experiment.\\ We use for comparability the same Standard Partition as before and have the output presented at Table \ref{tab:fis-leftasymno}.
-We have confirmation of our theory. \FloatBarrier
+We have confirmation of our theory.

 It is time now to try iterations based on ESE and EDE intervals that contain inflection point and to observe remarkable convergence to the real value of $p=5$ for both methods.
-We present ESE iterations at Table \ref{tab:fiseseitno} and EDE iterations at Table\ref{tab:fisedeitno} \FloatBarrier
+We present ESE \& EDE iterations at Table \ref{tab:fisno-iters}.